da-baranov/AspNetCore.ExtDirect/README.md

     [ExtDirectIgnore]
     public string HiddenMethod()
     {
-        return "I should not be called";
+        return "This should never be called";
     }

     // A synchronous method that accepts named arguments